ILIAS-eLearning/ILIAS/templates/Readme.md

 To create a new skin, first add a new subdirectory to directory `Customizing/global/skin`, e.g. `Customizing/global/skin/myskin`.

+In the future, we will provide a base System Style based on the default Delos that you can download from Github and place here.

 #### Step 2: Create template.xml File